Deebo drops perfect one-liner about Gardner-Johnson feud - Yahoo Sports

 — 49ers on NBCS (@NBCS49ers) January 26, 2024

-Lions coach Dan Campbell echoed a similar sentiment in speaking to reporters, revealing his confidence in Gardner-Johnson's ability to prevent personal vendettas from negatively impacting the team.
+Lions coach Dan Campbell echoed a similar sentiment earlier in the day, revealing his confidence in Gardner-Johnson's ability to prevent personal vendettas from negatively impacting the team.

-It will also mark the second consecutive year that Samuel and Gardner-Johnson have faced off in an NFC title game after the former spent last season with the Philadelphia Eagles.

-Whoever emerges victorious on Sunday will have the upper hand in trash talk should the pair engage in any further banter in the future.
+Whomever emerges victorious Sunday will have the upper hand in trash talk should the pair engage in any further banter in the future.

 Download and follow the 49ers Talk Podcast